 The 55.5 cc gas engine is plenty powerful but the LowVib® and Smart Start systems, combined with the anti-kickback inertia brake, make the Husqvarna 455 a breeze to work with.

-Bottom line: This is a high quality chainsaw with top-end features at a mid-level price that is powerful enough for almost anything you’d want it to do but comfortable and approachable enough for a novice.
+Bottom line of my 455 Rancher chainsaw review: This is a high quality gas chainsaw with top-end features at a mid-level price that is powerful enough for almost anything you’d want it to do but comfortable and approachable enough for a novice.

 I do a great deal of wood cutting on my property and in my job as a forest technician.
 I use the Husqvarna 455 Rancher 20-Inch 55-1/2cc 2-Stroke Gas-Powered Chain Saw for both purposes.
 It has X-Torq engine technology that helps to reduce the amount of fuel consumed by up to 20 percent and it also reduces emissions up to 60 percent.

 The Smart Start engine technology also allows for easy start-up.
 After extended use, a couple of minutes to cool down is all it takes and the saw fires right back up again.

 This heavy duty saw has a 20 inch blade (but can also use an 18″ or 24″ bar*), which is excellent and makes it fairly to easy to cut very large trees.
 I can down a large tree and get it cut for firewood in an incredibly short amount of time, thanks to this work horse of a saw.

 - Bar Length: 20″*

 - Overall Length: 41″

 - Engine: 55.5cc 2 stroke gas

 - Power output: 3.49 hp